michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 A Hypertable - it’s a new type of table, provided with TimescaleDB.
 It boasts of many, many features, which scope is beyond this article.
 For understanding what is coming next, there are the main features:

-* automatic partitioning - in our case, we will partition by time
+* Automatic partitioning - in our case, we will partition by time
-* optional compression
+* Optional compression
-* optional data retention
+* Optional data retention

 Continuous Aggregates (CAGGs) are materialized views that maintain aggregated data over time.
 These views are automatically updated as new data arrives.
 They are useful for: